 Philip McKee is a director, writer, producer and educator based in Toronto.
 He collaborates with other artists to create original film and performance work that is subversive, intimate and vital.
 Subjects include war; the psychodrama of kinship; aging and senescence; capitalism and desire; privilege and structures of inequality.
 His theatre and creation practice has focused on creating radical adaptations of classic texts, which re-interpret the often unexamined power dynamics in the source material.

-Work in the theatre includes: Bloody Family (The Theatre Centre); LEAR (World Stage, Harbourfront Centre/Magnetic North); Don’t Try New Things (Flowchart Dance Series); Child Psychologist (SummerWorks Performance Festival); King Doubt (SummerWorks Performance Festival); Founders Day Party (Suburban Beast); Old Hag (Tanztage/Sophiensaele); Brothers (SummerWorks Performance Festival), Foster Child Play (SummerWorks Performance Festival), La Voix Humaine (Monument National).
+Work in the theatre and dance includes: LEAR: A Retrospective (World Stage, Harbourfront Centre), MUCH ADO (NTSC), Bloody Family (The Theatre Centre); LEAR (World Stage, Harbourfront Centre/ The Magnetic North Festival); Don’t Try New Things (Flowchart Dance Series); Child Psychologist (SummerWorks Performance Festival); King Doubt (SummerWorks Performance Festival); Founders Day Party (Suburban Beast); Old Hag (Tanztage/Sophiensaele); Brothers Karamazov (SummerWorks Performance Festival), Foster Child Play (SummerWorks Performance Festival), La Voix Humaine (Monument National).

 Philip is currently working on an original musical, The Pryce Academy, which he co-wrote with writer/actor Mazin Elsadig.